There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) explain and apply career development theories and frameworks into practical HRM strategies; (2) demonstrate the capacity for self-reflection as a tool for career development; (3) apply a career planning model to their own development; and (4) explain the link between career development and its relationship to being a contributing member of the HR profession.
+Students are able to (1) apply career development theories and frameworks into practical organisational strategies; (2) demonstrate the capacity for self-reflection as a tool for their own career development and planning; and (3) explain the link between career development and its relationship to improved employee engagement and organisational performance..

-- Indicative assessments in this unit are as follows: (1) two assignments and (2) project.
+Indicative assessments in this unit are as follows: (1) case study report; (2) written self-reflection; and (3) online career portfolio.
 Further information is available in the unit outline.

 - Unit Coordinator(s)